jahangir842/kubernetes-notes/docs/1-Introduction.md

 ---

 ## Roots of Kubernetes
+The Kubernetes project was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF).
+For more details, visit the official Kubernetes website: [https://kubernetes.io](https://kubernetes.io)

 The evolution of Kubernetes started from **Borg**, Google's very own distributed workload manager.
+Borg was designed to manage and schedule large-scale workloads across Google's vast infrastructure.
+It provided the foundation and inspiration for Kubernetes, incorporating many of the same principles and concepts.
+For more information on Borg, you can refer to the [Borg, Omega, and Kubernetes paper](https://research.google/pubs/pub43438/).

 **Cloud Native Computing Foundation (CNCF)** currently hosts the Kubernetes project, along with other popular cloud native projects, such as Argo, Cilium, Prometheus, Fluentd, etcd, CoreDNS, cri-o, containerd, Helm, Envoy, Istio, and Linkerd, just to name a few.